 - FOR WHAT PURPOSES WE PROCESS PERSONAL DATA

-- UNDER WHAT LEGAL BASES WE PROCESS YOUR PERSONAL DATA (Applies only to EEA-based users)
+- UNDER WHAT LEGAL BASES WE PROCESS YOUR PERSONAL DATA

 - WITH WHOM WE SHARE YOUR PERSONAL DATA